 Polio is a highly contagious disease which is caused by a virus that attacks the nervous system.
 This highly infectious disease has been eradicated in every country of the world except for Nigeria, Afghanistan, and Pakistan.
 Yes!
 Unfortunately, Pakistan is one of only three countries in the world with ongoing wild poliovirus transmission.
 The eradication effort in Pakistan is progressing but still, we need to do a lot more of it.

 What is Polio?

 Polio (also known as poliomyelitis) is a contagious viral infection that can cause paralysis and even death in severe cases.
 Common patients of these diseases are children of 5 to 10 age group.
 This infection can spread easily from one person to another.
 The best option to survive with polio is to get a consultation from a general physician.

 The vast majority of polio infections show no symptoms.
 This is the reason why people who are infected with the virus.
 They don’t get sick and are unaware.

 It is a type of poliomyelitis that doesn’t lead to paralysis.
 But it usually causes mild flu and typical symptoms like other viral diseases.
 Its signs and symptoms can last up to 10 days.
 These include:

 - A headache

 - Muscle weakness

 Paralytic Polio Symptoms:

 This type of polio affects only a small percentage of those people who are infected by poliovirus.
-It is most severe but rare type of poliomyelitis, in which virus enters motor neurons where it replicates and destroys the cells.
+It is the most severe but rare type of poliomyelitis, in which the virus enters motor neurons where it replicates and destroys the cells.
 Symptoms of paralytic polio often start in a similar way to non-paralytic polio but later it progress into more serious symptoms.